We were sitting in the oncologist’s office waiting for my dad’s doctor.

-I am an excellent caregiver, but I can remember appointments where I swear, my anxiety was off the charts and I totally shut down and didn’t hear anything at all.
-Bringing someone to help you is another good strategy for how to deal with bad news.
+I am an excellent caregiver, but I can remember doctor’s visit (like the above scenario) where I swear, my anxiety was off the charts and I totally shut down and didn’t hear anything at all.

-Cancer involves life-altering discussions that are amplified by panic and fear and are so stressful (and emotional) that your ability to actively listen pretty much flies out the window.
+Cancer involves life-altering discussions that are amplified by panic and fear and are so stressful (and emotionally charged) that your ability to actively listen pretty much flies out the window.

-And it is SO important that you have the right information, options, and next steps.
+And it is SO important that you have the right information, treatment options, and next steps.

-Bring someone you trust to listen.
-Someone who is involved but not as close to the situation as you are who can help you get the information you need.
+Bring someone you trust with less anxiety about the situation to listen.
+Someone who is involved but not as close to the situation as you are to help you get the information you need.

 Someone who can…